-While there are small differences in the proportion of informal employment (in non-agricultural employment) between women and men in the Philippines, the proportion is over 70%, as in other countries in Asia and the Pacific, such as Indonesia, Pakistan, and Vietnam (Table 6).
-In contrast, Timor-Leste has a wider gap between women and men, with double the share of women (26.5%) compared to men (13.5%), but these proportions are far lower than those in the Philippines.
+Although there are small differences in the proportion of informal employment (in non-agricultural employment) between women and men in the Philippines, the proportion is over 70%, as in other Asian countries, such as Indonesia, Pakistan, and Vietnam (Table 6).
+In contrast, Timor-Leste has a wider gap between women and men, , but these proportions are far lower than those in the Philippines.